What Is Peripheral Artery Disease (PAD)?

 What the Procedure Involves

-The less invasive option is balloon angioplasty — a catheter is guided into the narrowed artery and a small balloon is inflated to open it up.
+The less invasive option is balloon angioplasty—a catheter is guided into the narrowed artery and a small balloon is inflated to open it up.
 Sometimes a metal stent is placed to keep the artery open.
 These are done through a small puncture in the groin or wrist, without major surgery, and patients often go home the next day.

-When blockages are long or complex, surgical bypass may be needed — creating a detour route for blood to travel around the blocked segment.
 The decision between angioplasty and bypass depends on the location, length, and nature of the blockage, as well as the patient’s overall health.
 It is always individualized.

 Global Mortality and Impact